-Wood blocks are a clean slate just waiting for kids to explore.
+Wood blocks are a clean slate, just waiting for kids to explore and create.
 The possibilities for imaginative play are endless.

 Wood puzzles activity